ple1n/ptrie/README.md

 ### 🔑 Key-based Retrieval Functions

-PTrie provides functions to check for the existence of a key and to retrieve the associated value.
+The crate provides functions to check for the existence of a key and to retrieve the associated value.

 ```rust
 use ptrie::Trie;